autumn-info-442a/Homework1/Homework2.md

 In settings there are:

 * **Set Messages**
-  - 2 Radio buttons for pre-made messages in "Motivational" or "Screen Time" categories
+  - 2 Radio buttons for pre-made messages in "Motivational" or "Screen Time" categories, user can select multiple categories
   - 1 Textbox for user to type a custom message (50 characters max), clicking add button saves locally

 * **Message Frequency**